Hurricane Window & Door FAQs

 Aluminum Windows:

-- Strength: Aluminum is undeniably strong, making it ideal for some applications like high rise or larger window spans and offering great structural support.
+Strength: Aluminum is undeniably strong, making it ideal for some applications like high rise or larger window spans and offering great structural support.

-- Thermal Efficiency: However, aluminum is a poor insulator, which means it tends to conduct heat and cold more easily.
+Thermal Efficiency: However, aluminum is a poor insulator, which means it tends to conduct heat and cold more easily.
 This can result in higher energy bills and less comfort inside your home.

-- Maintenance: Aluminum windows require some regular maintenance to keep them in top shape.
+Maintenance: Aluminum windows require some regular maintenance to keep them in top shape.
 When maintained properly they can provide a great service life.
 It is important to keep all rollers and springs properly lubed and operate them frequently to avoid corrosion.
 Also, be sure to clean the frames frequently, especially near the coast to slow salt and corrosion build up.

 Vinyl Windows (The Better Choice for Most Homeowners):

-- Strength: Our vinyl windows are referred to as vinyl clad aluminum windows.
+Strength: Our vinyl windows are referred to as vinyl clad aluminum windows.
 The frames contain heavy aluminum reinforcement to improve the strength of the windows.
 They meet or exceed the requirements for hurricane resistance all over Florida.

-- Thermal Efficiency: Vinyl windows excel in thermal insulation.
-The material doesn't conduct heat or cold, which significantly enhances energy efficiency, helping to keep your home comfortable year-round and reducing energy costs.
+Thermal Efficiency: Vinyl windows excel in thermal insulation.
+The material doesn’t conduct heat or cold, which significantly enhances energy efficiency, helping to keep your home comfortable year-round and reducing energy costs.

-- Maintenance: Vinyl windows are virtually maintenance-free.
-They don’t require painting or lube and are resistant to rust and corrosion, making them ideal for various climates, including coastal areas.
+Maintenance: Vinyl windows are virtually maintenance-free.
+They don’t require painting or lube and are resistant to rust and corrosion, making them ideal for various climates, including coastal areas.-

-- Warranty: Unlike aluminum, our premium vinyl windows come with a lifetime warranty, giving you peace of mind knowing your investment is protected for the long haul.
+Warranty: Unlike aluminum, our premium vinyl windows come with a lifetime warranty, giving you peace of mind knowing your investment is protected for the long haul.

 There is often a misconception that insulated windows are only needed or good in certain parts of the country.
 Insulated windows, also known as insulated glass units (IGUs), are designed to improve a home’s energy efficiency by reducing heat transfer between the interior and exterior.
 These windows are made with two or more panes of glass that are separated by a spacer and sealed together to create an air-tight unit.

-The space between the panes is typically filled with inert gas (like argon or krypton), which further enhances the window’s insulation properties by minimizing heat transfer.
-The combination of the multiple glass panes and the gas fill helps to:
+The space between the panes is typically filled with inert gas (like argon), which further enhances the window’s insulation properties by minimizing heat transfer.

-- Reduce heat loss in winter and limit heat gain in summer, keeping your home more comfortable year-round.
+Reduce heat loss in winter and limit heat gain in summer, keeping your home more comfortable year-round.

-- Decrease energy costs, as your HVAC system doesn’t have to work as hard to maintain a consistent indoor temperature.
+As your HVAC system doesn’t have to work as hard to maintain a consistent indoor temperature.

-- Minimize outside noise, making your home quieter.
+Minimize outside noise, making your home quieter.

-- Reduce condensation, which can help prevent moisture buildup and the related issues like mold or frame damage.
+Reduce condensation, which can help prevent moisture buildup and the related issues like mold or frame damage.

 In summary, insulated windows are highly effective for improving energy efficiency, comfort, and noise reduction, making them a valuable investment for any home.

 Low-E (low-emissivity) coating is a microscopically thin, transparent layer applied to the surface of glass that helps regulate the amount of heat and light passing through a window.
 It works by blocking the passage of certain spectrums of light (radiation) and reflecting that heat back to its source while still allowing natural light to enter.
-Here's how it benefits homeowners:

 1. Improves Energy Efficiency: Low-E coatings minimize the amount of infrared and ultraviolet light that can pass through glass, without affecting the amount of visible light that comes in.
 This helps keep your home warmer in the winter and cooler in the summer.